facebook/facebook-java-business-sdk/README.md

 # Facebook Ads SDK for Java

-**IMPORTANT**: This SDK is in beta version.
-Please help us make improvement by reporting any issues you found.
+**IMPORTANT**: This SDK is now officially released for v2.9 API.
+Please continue to help us make improvement by reporting any issues you found.

-**BREAKING CHANGES NOTES (v0.3.0)**: New Release for the Java SDK (v0.3.0) includes following breaking changes:
+**BREAKING CHANGES NOTES (v2.9.0)**: New Release for the Java SDK (v2.9.0) includes following breaking changes:

-* **API version upgrade:** New SDK version calls Facebook Marketing API v2.7 endpoints.
+* **API version upgrade:** New SDK version calls Facebook Marketing API v2.9 endpoints.
 Classes are modified to use new fields/params/endpoints and to remove deprecated fields/params/endpoints.
 Please refer to <a href="https://developers.facebook.com/docs/marketing-api/changelog">Marketing API Changelog</a> for details.

+* **Version Code:** Starting from the official release, the SDK version will be maintained in the same way as other (PHP/Python) SDKs.
+We'll use the API_MAJOR.API_MINOR.SDK_RELEASE format, e.g. for API version v2.9, the SDK version will be v2.9.0, v2.9.1, ...
+There will be breaking changes when API version is changed.
+There is no breaking change between releases.

 ## Introduction
 The Facebook Ads SDK for Java provides an easy interface and abstraction to the Marketing API.